sdenier/Articles/testing_logging/testing_logging.md

 What to keep of this stuff?
 Just follow those basic principles next time.

-- Do log system events and use log levels accordingly.
+- Do log your system events and use log levels accordingly.
 - Make the log level customizable (through environment or other means).
 When debugging the system or the tests, you might want to temporarily increase or decrease the volume of information.
 - Use a logger with a default level of error in your tests: you won't be drowned/annoyed by the regular logs, but you will still get the right feedback when some unexpected error happens.
 - If you write tests for error cases, you might want to temporarily disable logging.
 This way you do not get the false signal that something is wrong because an error log flashed in your test report.